 In conclusion, we would like to advise you not to throw keywords with low purchase intent overboard indefinitely.
 In the end it's about making sure your keywords align with the intent of the user.
 You need to be able to adjust your content to it at all times.
 Making it easier to attract a user with an interesting blog when the user is searching with an informational intent.
 You will be able lead such users to your products or service with the intention to buy.
 And yes, keywords with a high buyer intent will help you a lot to focus on what really matters; conversions.
 Yep, we can already see the dollar signs in your eyes.

 Are you curious how KeyWI can help you with this?
-Try our free trial here.
+Schedule a live demo.